pasky/pachi/README.md

 ## Installation

-Currently *nix, Mac and Windows are supported.
+Currently Unix, Mac and Windows are supported.
 To build Pachi, simply type:

 	make